OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 > - [RibbonApi 1.2](../reference/requirement-sets/ribbon-api-requirement-sets.md)
 > - [SharedRuntime 1.1](../reference/requirement-sets/shared-runtime-requirement-sets.md)
 >
-> You can block your add-in from being installed on platform and host combinations that do not support contextual tabs as described in [Specify Office applications and API requirements](../develop/specify-office-hosts-and-api-requirements.md).
+> You can use the runtime checks in your code to test whether the user's host and platform combination supports these requirement sets as described in [Specify Office applications and API requirements](../develop/specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code).
+(The technique of specifying the requirement sets in the manifest, which is also described in that article, foes not currently work for RibbonApi 1.2.)
 Alternatively, you can [implement an alternate UI experience when custom contextual tabs are not supported](#implement-an-alternate-ui-experience-when-custom-contextual-tabs-are-not-supported).

 ## Behavior of custom contextual tabs